marmtnez/TFM_Neurofib/README.md

 ## Project Structure

-Below is a cleaned and well-formatted view of the repository structure.
+Below is a view of the repository structure.
 Files and directories are briefly described.

 ```text
 .